-The following charts show the allegations and findings for 2005.
+The following tables show the allegations and findings for 2003.
 They do not include the results of Officer-Involved Death investigations.
+Figure 7 shows the total number of findings for each type of allegation.
+Figure 8 shows the number of allegations per month.